Learning to Diagnose and Correct Moral Errors: Beyond Shallow Heuristics in Moral Alignment: Examining Shallow Heuristic Reliance

 To assess whether \textbf{the diagnosis utilizes moral foundations} in the heavy-load pragmatic inference, the intervention experiment replaces the predicted moral foundations with ground-truth foundations (step 3 and step 4 in the heavy-load pragmatic inference in Table~\ref{tab:pragmaticinference}), and we examine how this intervention affects moral judgment performance (moral judgment is one objective for the diagnosis phase in heavy-load pragmatic inference).
 This design is necessary because moral judgment labels are available only for the ground-truth moral foundations, and not for alternative or predicted foundations.

 Table~\ref{tab:mechanistic_diagnosis} reports moral judgment performance before and after intervening on the predicted moral foundations.
-Replacing the predicted foundations with ground-truth foundations consistently improves performance, indicating that the diagnosis is made in relation to moral foundations in a manner consistent with our pragmatic inference design and providing evidence that the diagnosis process does not merely capture the labelling patterns.
+Replacing the predicted foundations with ground-truth foundations\footnote{We do not use random MF baselines in intervention experiments because the dataset only annotates the most relevant MFs.
+A moral situation may be relevant to all MFs.} consistently improves performance model, indicating that the diagnosis is made in relation to moral foundations in a manner consistent with our pragmatic inference design and providing evidence that the diagnosis process does not merely capture the labelling patterns.

 To assess whether \textbf{the correction utilizes the diagnostic information produced during the diagnosis phase}, we conduct another intervention experiment in which the identified actions in the heavy-load inference (Step 1-4) and the identified linguistic cues in the light-load inference (Step 1) are replaced with random alternatives.
 We then evaluate whether the revised responses still reflect the replaced information by measuring their semantic similarity to the original diagnostic content.
 The semantic similarity is measured by calculating the cosine similarity between the representations acquired through a BERT\footnote{\url{https://huggingface.co/docs/transformers/en/model_doc/bert}} model.
 Technically, if the immoral actions or immoral linguistic cues are omitted, the revised answer is expected to reintroduce information related to them; consequently, the semantic similarity between the revised answer and the omitted elements should be higher than that observed before the intervention.